Neoclassicism

 Verb

-(third-person singular simple present ameliorates, present participle ameliorating, simple past and past participle ameliorated)(intransitive) To make better, to improve; to heal or solve a problem.
+to ameliorate (third-person singular simple present ameliorates, present participle ameliorating, simple past and past participle ameliorated)(intransitive) To make better, to improve; to heal or solve a problem.

 They offered some compromises in an effort to ameliorate the situation.